fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 9. Iterate through the data in `chartData` and insert into the `dataSource['data']` list.

 10. Create the chart instance and set the following:
-    * Set the chart type as `angulargauge`.
+    * Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
-For Angular Gauge, the alias is `angulargauge`.
-Find the complete list of gauge types with their respective alias[ here ](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+For Column 2D chart, the alias is `column2d`.
+Find the complete list of chart types with their respective alias[ here ](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

     * Set the chart `id`.